The Best Foreign Real Estate Market

 The number one comment I get is that Mexico in general, and Tijuana in particular, are dangerous.
 Our perception is that TJ is run by drug dealers who roam about killing and kidnapping willy nilly.

 Take a read through Most Dangerous Cities in the Word.
 St. Louis, Baltimore, and Detroit are all rated as more dangerous than Tijuana, which comes in at #35.
 When this list is next updated, Chicago will probably beat them all.
 Living safely in Tijuana is about knowing your limitations.
-Of course there are parts of town you should avoid… as there are in all major cities.
-If you stick expat friendly areas, you’ll be fine.
+Of course, there are parts of town you should avoid… as there are in all major cities.
+If you stick to expat-friendly areas, you’ll be fine.

 Banking in Tijuana

 Hold your cash outside of Mexico.
 Most high net worth Mexicans I know keep a low profile.
 They don’t want bank tellers reporting how much money they have.
 Focus on privacy while in the country.
 I recommend a Panama company and bank account to hold your cash outside of Mexico.

 Also, you can use your US retirement account to invest in Tijuana.
 You can either send funds into escrow directly from your IRA or move your entire account offshore.
 In either case, you won’t need to hold any money in Mexico.